Beyond Numbness: How Men's Bike Saddles Finally Got Smart

 While the perfect saddle may require some investment and experimentation, the payoff extends far beyond comfort on your next ride.
 It's an investment in your ability to enjoy cycling for decades to come.

-The next time someone tells you to "toughen up" regarding saddle discomfort, remember: modern science and engineering have created solutions that allow you to ride hard without compromising your health.
+The next time someone tells you to "toughen up" regarding saddle discomfort, remember: modern science and engineering have created solutions that let you ride hard without compromising your health.
 You don't have to choose between performance and protection.

 After all my years in the industry, I'm convinced that the humble bicycle saddle represents one of the most significant interfaces between human and machine—get it right, and the road ahead is limitless.